 The year 2009 reflects the annual incentive compensation award for our named executive officers for 2009 under the "Bonus "column as well as part of the annual incentive compensation award for 2008 under the "Stock Awards" column because of the different treatment in reporting cash and equity awards under the SEC rules.
 As described in the Compensation Discussion and Analysis above, the annual incentive compensation awards for our named executive officers for 2009 were paid in cash.
-Under SEC rules, cash awards are reported in the Summary Compensation Table for the year that they are earned regardless of when they are paid, while equity awards are reported in the table for the year that they are earned.
-Accordingly, the cash bonuses paid to our named executive officers for 2009 performance are reported in the "Bonus" column for 2009.
-These cash bonuses were paid in 2010 and were the only incentive awards granted in cash or equity to each executive for their 2009 performance.
-As described below, the amount in the "Stock Awards" column for 2009 reflects the grant date fair value of a portion of the equity annual incentive award granted in March 2009 for each executive's performance in 2008.
+Under SEC rules, cash awards are reported in the Summary Compensation Table for the year that they are earned regardless of when they are paid, while equity awards are reported in the table for the year that they are awarded regardless of when they are earned.
+Accordingly, the cash bonuses paid to our named executive officers for 2009 performance are reported in the "Bonus" column for described below, the amount in the "Stock Awards" column for 2009 reflects the grant date fair value of a portion of the equity annual incentive award granted in March 2009 for each executive's performance in 2008.